technofocus-pte/postgres-agentic-shop/README.md

 Once the deployment is complete, `azd` will output the **application URLs** for the deployed services.

+> **⚠️ IMPORTANT:** Upon first time loading the frontend URL, this will kick off the data load step.
+This may take 1-2 minutes where you will see a spinner icon.
+You may need to refresh the browser to load the user interface.
 > **Note:** Make sure to **copy the frontend URL** displayed in the output and open it in your browser to access the application.

 ### 🧹 Tear Down